Investing Strategy Research

 How to calculate risk-adjusted alpha in stocks

-Alpha measures how well a particular stock or mutual fund does compared to the market.
-You can calculate it in different ways, but usually, you use historical data or beta.
-Alpha can help you choose stocks that have the potential to do better than the market, and it can also help you see how well your current investments are doing.
+Alpha measures how well a particular stock or mutual fund performs compared to the market.
+You can calculate it in different ways, but you usually use historical data or beta.
+Alpha can help you choose stocks that have the potential to perform better than the market and see how well your current investments are doing.

 What is a good alpha for a stock?